Notable Showbiz Deaths of 2014by TrekFan1 | created - 07 Feb 2014 | updated - 22 Feb 2018 | Public

 26. Harvey Bernhard

 Harvey Bernhard was born on March 5, 1924 in Seattle, Washington, USA.
-He is known for his work on The Omen (1976), Ladyhawke (1985) and Damien: Omen II (1978).
+He is known for his work on Sixteen (1972), Ladyhawke (1985) and The Lost Boys (1987).
 He was married to Lillian Leona Kramer and Julie Wilson.
 He died on January 16, 2014 in Kirkland, Washington.

 Producer of such films as 'The Mack' (1973), 'The Omen' (1978) and its sequels, 'The Goonies' (1985), and 'The Lost Boys' (1987)